-Four cities and eight years ago Landis began biking around Memphis, Tennessee to get to work.
+Four cities and eight years ago, Landis began biking around Memphis, Tennessee to get to work.
 In that time he has loved and lost bikes, been doored and swiped his fair share of times, and still he rides!
-When Landis isn't punning Maya Angelou, he is conspiring to make the Durham area less precarious for biking through various gregarious, occasionally hilarious, means.
+When Landis isn't punning Maya Angelou, he is conspiring to make Durham less precarious for modes in the area through various gregarious, occasionally contrarious, means.
 He is a Taurus.

 James moved to Durham from San Francisco in late 2015 and wants to bring the bike-friendly culture of the west coast to Durham.
 He has commuted to work by bike for 11 years and sees the value of bicycling not only for recreation but also daily transportation.
 He sees bicycling as a way to transform a city into a vibrant, social, and healthy community and wants to help bring that vision to Durham.

 Tyler has been on two wheels as long as he can remember and has always loved being outside.
 Cycling in every way shape and form motivates him to be proactive in learning about and loving where he is.
 With this in mind he enjoys teaching anything about bikes, from basics to more technical skills he is always game.
 Tyler sees biking as an opportunity to embrace a better pace around town and in life.
 It encourages people to see Durham and enjoy its rhythms.
 Be sure to ring your bell or give a wave to anyone on two wheels!

 Mary moved to Durham in 2014 after being convinced by friends that it's the place to be.
 They were right.
 She comes here after making her intro into the bicycle planning world while living in Copenhagen, and is happy to be supporting Bike Durham, particularly in its advocacy efforts.
 You can see her and her husband cycling around town with their cat in the front basket.